pkiraly/metadata-qa-api/README.md

   * [Defining MeasurementConfiguration with a configuration file](#defining-measurementconfiguration-with-a-configuration-file)
   * [Using an experimental version](#using-an-experimental-version)
   * [More info](#more-info)

+## Quality dimensions

+The framework measures the following features:

+* _completeness_: it says how complete your records, i.e. what ratio of data elements defined in the metadata schema is available in the records.
+It can also collect information about the extistence of the field, and their cardinality (how many times they occur in a record)
+* _uniqueness and TF-IDF score_: it calculates the TF-IDF scores for field values.
+It is useful to learn how unique or how frequent the data values.
+* _rule catalogue_: one can set different rules or constraints against the data values.
+It checks if these rules are followed.
+One can set scores for failure and success cases.
+* _multilingual saturation_: how multilingual your records.
+It requires XML or RDF based multilingual annotation.
+It reports the number of tagged literals, number of distinct language tags, number of tagged literals per language tag, average number of languages per property for which there is at least one language-tagged literal
+* _language extractor_: it extracts the language tag of data elements if any.

+above these there are some helper calculators:

+* _extractor_: extracts and outputs values from the record
+* _annotator_: injects metadata into the output (e.g. some values, which helps further processings, such as file name, date, identifier or other information about the measurement, which are not available within the records)
+* _indexer_: index particular data elements with Solr before measurement.
+It is a necessary step for measuring TF-IDF or uniqueness

 ## Running as command-line application